 You can think of chroma as the intensity of a color.
 A completely neutral color would contain a chroma equal to 0.
 A more intense, purer color would be assigned a higher chroma level.

-A cadmium red for instance is a high-chroma red and would register at about a chroma equal to 16 or 18 depending on the specific paint.
+A cadmium red for instance is a high-chroma red and would register at about a chroma equal to 14 and even higher depending on the specific paint.

 Chroma visually measures a given color’s intensity in “visual steps” away from a neutral gray of equivalent value.

 How high can chroma go?
 Unlike the lower and upper limits of value (0-10 respectively) chroma doesn’t have an upper limit.
 The lowest chroma is 0 which is a perfect neutral color so there is a lower bound.
 However, the color space was designed with expansion in mind leaving room for higher chroma colors?

 New pigments, inks, and dyes are constantly being discovered over time.
 To think that today we have already discovered all the known colorants is short sided.
 It wasn’t too long ago artists where using crushed iron-oxides for all their yellows and reds and that’s all they had available.
 Keep in mind, most of these “earth colors” are less then a 10-chroma and some much lower than that!
 So considering the history of colorants, there is always room to grow!